sipeed/MaixPy/docs/doc/en/vision/display.md

 Note that when the program exits and returns to the app selection interface, the backlight brightness will automatically revert to the system setting.

+If the brightness is set to `100%` and still feels dim, you can try modifying the `disp_max_backlight=50` option in the `/boot/board` file to a larger value.
+When `disp_max_backlight=100` and `disp.set_backlight(100)` are set, the hardware backlight control pin outputs a 100% duty cycle, which is a high level.
+The final duty cycle output to the hardware is calculated as:
+`set_backlight value` * `disp_max_backlight`.

+**Note**: Increasing the maximum brightness limit will lead to higher power consumption and heat generation.
+Adjust it reasonably based on your actual needs and avoid blindly maxing out the brightness.

 ## Displaying on MaixVision

 When running code in MaixVision, images can be displayed on MaixVision for easier debugging and development.